uFluent/backend/README.md

 - Download [https://code.visualstudio.com/] or another alternative source-code editor of your preference
 - Download the project on [https://github.com/uFluent/backend].
-- Go to your terminal an run the the following command --> `git clone https://github.com/uFluent/backend`.
+- Go to your terminal and run the the following command --> `git clone https://github.com/uFluent/backend`.
-- Access to Visual Studio Code or another alternative source-code editor an open the project.
-Alternatively, you can access the project on through the terminal.
+- Access Visual Studio Code or an alternative source-code editor and open the project.
+Alternatively, you can access the project through the terminal.
 - Install python3`sudo apt-get update & sudo apt-get install python3.6`.
 - Install Python Package pip`python get-pip.py`.
-- Run the following command on the terminal,`pip3 install -r requirements.txt`, to install all the libraries used to make the backend such as Django, TensorFlow and so forth.
+- Run the following command on the terminal:`pip3 install -r requirements.txt`, to install all the libraries used to make the backend such as Django, TensorFlow and so forth.

-\*\* Note: To run the project locally you must have and PostgresSQL installed
+\*\* Note: To run the project locally you must have PostgresSQL installed

 # Prerequisites